yuanz03/tp/docs/DeveloperGuide.md

   Use case ends.

 * 4a.
-The team list is empty.

-  Use case ends.

-* 5a.
 The given player or team selection is invalid.

+    * 4a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 4a.
+The given player or team doesn't exist.

-    * 5a1.
+    * 4a1.
 AddressBook shows an error message.

       Use case resumes at step 2.